 Get a close-up experience with the wildlife and consider driving to Cumberland, Ohio, to visit The Wilds.
 This safari park and conservation center offers adventures like ziplining, horseback riding, and educational programs.
 This wildlife conservation center provides an open-range, natural habitat for various endangered and rare species.
 There are tours within the park that will let you have a hands-on experience with the animals.
 The Wilds is 250 miles (402 kilometers) away from Indianapolis and takes about 4 hours by car.

 Scenic views, high-end restaurants, and attractive landmarks are some of the best things offered by Pittsburgh, a city with a central location in the state of Pennsylvania.
 Whether you are traveling solo or with loved ones, this place is definitely a great stopover during your road trip.
 Visit Pittsburgh Zoo & PPG Aquarium and be amused by the unique behavior of its inhabitants.
 This includes leopards, polar bears, and more.
-Indulge in arts and culture by visiting the Andy Warhol Museum, home to a collection of artworks by its namesake, who was born in Pittsburgh.
+Indulge in arts and culture by visiting the Andy Warhol Museum, one of the children’s museums that is also home to a collection of artworks by its namesake, who was born in Pittsburgh.

 From Indianapolis, Pittsburgh is a six-hour drive away via I-70 E. If you plan to break up your trip, you can stay overnight in Columbus, Ohio, which you’ll reach three hours in.